Cleaning training in the food industry

 The industrial cleaning training we offer will provide you with the essential technical knowledge to understand the key principles of cleaning, through numerous case studies.
 This training will also enable you to grasp the ways to optimize existing washing practices and the associated challenges.

-50 interns in 2023-2024.
+More than 150 trainees already trained.
 Average rating given (overall satisfaction):

 8.2/10